ycechungAI/goose/documentation/docs/guides/recipes/session-recipes.md

     Recipe validation is only available through the CLI.
   </TabItem>
   <TabItem value="cli" label="Goose CLI">
     Validate your recipe file to ensure it's properly configured.
-Validation ensures that:
+Validation verifies that:
     - All required fields are present
     - Parameters are properly formatted
     - Referenced extensions exist and are valid